adamaviv/si485h-f18/policy.md

 -   The weight of each homework will be noted on the homework in terms of the total points available for that homework.

+### Merge Request Bonus

+-   You can receive up to a 3% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) for mistakes and errors found in the course notes.

+-   Merge requests for typos in the unit notes are worth 0.05 points each, on your final grade.
+Your merge requests must be in the same style os the

+-   Merge request for new or corrected content in the unit notes (due to errors or out-of-date) can be worth as much h 0.5 points, or more, depending on the quality of the corrections.
+The quality of the correction is at the discretion of the instructor.

+-   Merge requests that include new content beyond the unit notes will also be accepted and can be worth as much as 1 point, depending on length and depth of the content, and should be placed in the `extra` folder in the course repository.
+The exact value is at the discretion of the instructor.

+-   You cannot receive more than 3 total percentage point bonus.

+-   When providing new content, you must cite appropriate sources, and the writing should be your own.
+The honor code holds.

 <hr>
 <b> APPROVED </b><br><br>